stevepryde/spnaughts/README.md

   simple intuitive rules.
 - minimaxbot
   A bot that uses the minimax algorithm (with alpha-beta optimisation).
-This will always produce the optimal outcome, and is thus useful for testing and training other bots.
+This will always produce the optimal outcome, and is thus useful for benchmarking other bots.
 - genbot1
   My first attempt at a genetic algorithm.
 It uses boolean logic nodes assembled at random.
 See the documentation in the python source file for